Houston Pregnancy Discrimination Attorneys

-If a pregnant woman is not hired or is passed up for a promotion in favor of a non-pregnant woman—or if an expectant mother is denied benefits, disability leave, or Family & Medical Leave Act (FMLA) leave—or when a mother on maternity leave is fired or loses her position—an employer may be discriminating based on pregnancy.
-To talk with attorneys experienced in investigating pregnancy discrimination cases, contact Shellist Lazarz Slobin LLP in Houston.
+If a pregnant woman is not hired or is passed up for a promotion in favor of a non-pregnant woman—or if an expectant mother is denied benefits, disability leave, or Family and Medical Leave Act (FMLA) leave—or when a mother on maternity leave is fired or loses her position—an employer may be discriminating based on pregnancy.
+To talk with Houston employment attorneys experienced in investigating pregnancy discrimination cases, contact Shellist Lazarz Slobin.

 Pregnancy discrimination is a form of gender discrimination in the workplace, and it violates the Pregnancy Discrimination Act, which is an amendment to Title VII of the Civil Rights Act of 1964.
 These federal laws prohibit discrimination based on gender, sex, and pregnancy, and they are enforced by the Equal Employment Opportunity Commission (EEOC).

 A Houston pregnancy discrimination lawyer from our team at Shellist Lazarz Slobin can explain your rights under these federal laws, and represent you in a pregnancy discrimination claim.
 Call us at (713) 352-3433.

 Under the Pregnancy Discrimination Act, according to the Equal Employment Opportunity Commission (EEOC), unlawful discrimination includes:

 - Discrimination in hiring, promotions, or issuing health insurance or fringe benefits on the basis of pregnancy, childbirth, or related medical conditions